Ancient China: What Is Voice?

 Music Theory and Choir: All students in the Fourth and Fifth Grades participate in the Far Brook Choir and study sight-singing, theory, vocal tone development and choral part-singing.
 Students rehearse for the Thanksgiving Processional in the fall semester, studying repertoire focusing on the harvest, which they perform with the more advanced ensemble, Group.
-The Spring Concert provides an opportunity for the Choir to sing alone, without the assistance of the older students, in a formal concert setting exploring themed-repertoire.
+The Spring Concert provides an opportunity for the Choir to sing alone, without the assistance of the older students, in a formal concert setting exploring themed repertoire.

 Art: While in art, Fifth Graders create their own original mosaic designs utilizing glass tiles.
-The images they imagine incorporate themes from Greek mythology, supporting their study of Ancient Greek culture and civilizations.
-Students begin by designing their own personalized Greek-inspired insignia on paper, focusing on the importance of layout and design, as well as the meaning of color and symbolism in Ancient Greek art.
+Students begin by designing their own personalized insignia on paper, focusing on the importance of layout and design, as well as the meaning of color and symbolism in art.
 Students continue to evolve their 2-dimensional ideas and finally realize them in 3-dimensional glass mosaic format.
 Students develop the basic and historical approaches and techniques to tile arrangement, which they incorporate into their original, hand-tiled mosaic insignia; a modern-day nod to a significant and ancient art form.

 Social and Emotional